-- Parents of dependent students may borrow the difference between the student's cost of attendance and financial aid awarded. - Repayment begins within 60 days of second disbursement or may be deferred until 6 months after the student graduates, withdraws, or drops below half-time. - Fixed interest rate of 6.31% and an origination fee of 4.276% for loans disbursed on or after July 1, 2016 and before July 1, 2017 - · Loan amounts vary and cannot exceed the cost of attendance minus other financial aid received. - To apply, the dependent student will need to complete the FAFSA and you will need to request the loan at studentloans.gov.
+- · Parents of dependent students may borrow the difference between the student's cost of attendance and financial aid awarded. - Repayment begins within 60 days of second disbursement or may be deferred until 6 months after the student graduates, withdraws, or drops below half-time. - Fixed interest rate of 7% for loans disbursed on or after July 1, 2017 and before July 1, 2018. - Origination fee of 4.264% for loans disbursed on or after October 1, 2017 and before October 1, 2018. - Loan amounts vary and cannot exceed the cost of attendance minus other financial aid received. - To apply, the dependent student will need to complete the FAFSA and you will need to request the loan at studentloans.gov.